 This is not a post about how to be a great parent.
 Because unlike work, parenting is very subjective.
 There are no titles or pay increases, only endless care you must provide in hopes that your child enjoys their youth, learns new things, and grows up to be a good person.

-I don’t have much credibility with regards to teaching others how to be good parents given my four years of parenting.
-So I won’t try.
+After only four years of being a parent to two children, I’m not exactly a parenting expert.
 All I can hypothesize is that the more time we spend with our children, the higher likelihood that we may become better parents, all else being equal.